madsonweb/RPG-Maker-Android-App/README.md

 - It is not pretty
 - Doesn't obey any stands
 - Uses deprecated code
-- This code doesnt implement any touch commands, anything at all
+- This project doesnt implement any touch commands or anything at all

 But:
 - Works